Hatsune Miku: Colorful Stage!: Short animation series

-Another short animated series was announced during the 3rd anniversary Wondershow Channel Livestream called "Journey to Bloom", which is the summary of each unit's main story.
+Another short animated series was announced during the 3rd anniversary Wondershow Channel Livestream called "Journey to Bloom", which summarizes each unit's main story.
 The series was available for free to watch through the game's official YouTube channel.
 Official English subtitles are made available sometime after the official premiere.
 The series was produced by P.A.
 Works, and was directed by Hiroyuki Hata.